Ez az első poszt itt a blogomon magyarul. Egy-két régebbi, eredetileg angolul írt írást majd le fogok fordítani. 🙂

 The Majestic hotel was the home of Adolf Eichmann, who coordinated the deportation of the Hungarian Jews.
 Over 800.000 people had been sent to the death.
 He had his rooms and office in the second floor.
 The head of the State Security Police, Péter Hain, moved here too, as well as the part of his organization dealing with Jewish affairs.
 Gendarmerie Colonel László Ferenczy, the Hungarian liaison officer who got assigned to Eichmann, was also based here.

 Nobody should underestimate the scale of cruelty that took place within these buildings.
-The captured people: opposition members, soldiers, army leaders, artists, journalists, so-called communists, wealthy Jewish traders, factory owners had been blackmailed or/and tormented here, beaten up to resign their belongings in the favour of SS henchmen and afterwards often sent to a concentration camp.
-Although there is somenewly sprung strange amazement in Anglo-Saxon culture about the “genius” German Nazis, these men were brutes.
+The captured people: opposition members, soldiers, army leaders, artists, journalists, so-called communists, wealthy Jewish traders, factory owners had been blackmailed or/and tormented here, beaten up to resign their belongings in the favour of SS henchmen and afterwards often sent to a concentration camp or got handed over to Hungarian arrow-cross bands.
+Although there is some newly sprung strange amazement in Anglo-Saxon culture about the “genius” German Nazis, these men were brutes.
 At least for me, they have no excuse, they did know very well what they do.

 While stationing in front of the building one can almost hear the shouts, he moans, the bangs, the cars coming and speeding away, shuffling steps, doors creaking open, the German jabber and the laughter of commanders…

-Nowadays a pharmacy works here.
+Nowadays a pharmacy works in the next house, no Nazis are known to live here.
 The bigger building behind it is the once Great Majestic hotel, it was rather run-down by the time of the German occupation.
 The Karthauzi street ends in crossroads, and by walking a little more we reach this interesting grocery – and a cog-wheel train station.

 I just noticed that the bus 212 starts from nearby and I knew that this would be ideal for me as I should cross the city going home.
 I hesitated a bit, then walked over to the bus station – but I placed a tiny rose here too, between the boards.

 The excursion was a very special action for me.
-I did it mostly out of piety, or grace, I felt that somehow I give a sign to those who had to suffer there that look, people do still remember, people do care.
+I did it mostly out of piety, or grace, I felt that somehow I should give a sign to those who had to suffer at these places that look, people do still remember, people do care.
 What is shocking – after reading a lot about the events – that one cannot find a single signpost, a commemorative plaque, nothing… They should exist.